Food writer Frances Jones-Davies’ thoughts on how to make the best aubergine dip and why they often go wrong

 - 2 tbsps tahini – technically this is optional but the nuttiness (as with the walnut oil) really does enhance the gorgeous, sensuous, creamy aubergine

-- Chopped sundried tomatoes, or dukkah (optional)
+- Chopped sundried tomatoes or black olives, or dukkah (optional)

 - Unless you are going down the naked flame route (see above), oil the aubergines and put them in an oven preheated to 210°C for 30 minutes.

 - Peel the aubergine skin off (again, see above for the plastic bag method) and put in a colander in the sink.
 Again, as you will see from what Frances writes above, this is a key stage as it gets rid of the bitterness.
+But most aubergines these days are bred not to be bitter, so you may be able to cut out this part of the process.

 - Add the lemon juice and zest and a little walnut oil.
 Grind over the pepper, and stir through some fresh parsley or mint.